shahmeerchaudhry/codingInterview/README.md

 Question 3: Uses Python for implementation, takes two values from standard input: Inclusive Price and Percentage (0-100).
 Print price exlusive tax.

-Question 4: Uses Pythom for implementation, takes one name (accepts space and capitalisation) as input from standard input.
+Question 4: Uses Python for implementation, takes one name (accepts space and capitalisation) as input from standard input.
 Prints Soundex Code.

 Question 5: Uses MySQl for implentation.